-This bill amends various sections of the Iowa Code to standardize local government notice requirements for certain actions, aligning them with the provisions of section 362.3.
-Key changes include the elimination of specific notice periods, such as the previous requirements of at least ten days for public hearings related to city resolutions and the state building code.
+This bill amends various sections of the Iowa Code to standardize the notice requirements for local government actions, aligning them with the provisions of section 362.3.
+Key changes include the elimination of specific notice periods, such as the previous requirement of at least ten days' notice for public hearings related to city resolutions and budget certifications.
 Instead, the bill stipulates that notice must be published at least once, for a period of not less than four nor more than twenty days before the hearing or action.
-Additionally, if a city has a population of 200 or less, or lacks a newspaper, the notice can be posted in three designated public places.
+Additionally, it specifies that the notice must be published in a newspaper with general circulation in the city, or if the city has a population of 200 or less, by posting in three designated public places.

 Statutes affected: Introduced: 103A.12, 368.3, 362.3, 24.2A, 404.2